MultiView Diffusion Maps: Our Proposed Approach for Multi-view Diffusion Maps

 \subsection{Multi-view kernel bandwidth}

-When constructing the Gaussian kernels $\mymat{K}^l,l=1,...,L$, in Eq. (\ref{EQK}), the values of the scale (width) parameter $\sigma^2_l$ have to be set.
-Setting these values to be too small may result in very small local neighborhoods that are unable to capture the local structure around the data point.
-On the contrary, setting the values to be too large may result in a fully connected graph that may generate a coarse description of the data.
-In \cite{keller2010audio}, a max-min measure is suggested such that the scale becomes
+When constructing the Gaussian kernels $\mymat{K}^l,l=1,...,L$, in Eq.\ (\ref{EQK}), the values of the scale (width) parameter $\sigma^2_l$ have to be set.
+Setting these values to be too small may result in very small local neighborhoods that are unable to capture the local structures around the data points.
+Conversely, setting the values to be too large may result in a fully connected graph that may generate a too coarse description of the data.
+Several approaches have been proposed in the literature for determining the kernel width (scale):